Last updated on July 3, 2024

 Stem-wind, Stem-set Movement

 Invented by Adrien Philippe in 1842 and commercialized by Patek Philippe & Co. in the 1850s.
 This type of movement did away with the need for a watch key.
 The first of the stem-wind, stem-set watches were sold at London’s Great Exhibition in 1851.
-The watch also dispensed with the need of the double Albert waistcoat chain.
+The watch also dispensed with the need for the double Albert waistcoat chain.
 This is a chain with a T-bar in the middle and a length of chain on either side.
 On this type of chain, the T-bar was secured to a vest, and the watch was clipped to one side and the key to the other.
 For the new stem-wind, stem-set watches, the single Albert chain was created, which is a single length of chain with a T-bar that is secured to the vest.

 Movement quality

 Jewels are hard minerals added to the movement of the watch to prevent wear at pivot and collision points.
 In general, a jewelled watch allows for a more efficient transfer of power from the mainspring to the escapement, which means that a longer and thinner mainspring can be used in the watch.
-This in turn allows for longer power reserve.
+This in turn allows for a longer power reserve.
 Typically, basic watches start with 7 jewels, which you would consider to be lower grade.
 Antique watches are considered to be fully jewelled if they have 15 jewels or higher.
 The jewel count is sometimes, but not always, marked on the movement.
 It is recommended that collectors focus on fully jewelled watches as these are more likely to hold their value.
 Be aware that 11-jewel movements can give the appearance of a 15-jewel movement, because the maker has jewelled the top plate, but not the bottom plate.

 Brands

 Omega, Rolex, Longines, Zenith and Patek Philippe are some of the most well-known Swiss pocket watch manufacturers.
 These are well-known names and tend to be priced at a premium and are therefore good choices as investment pieces.
 However, there are many other watchmakers that offer good quality pocket watches at more affordable prices.
 It’s always good practice to buy the best quality you can afford, as those are the ones that typically retain and grow the most in value.
+Never underestimate the value of a dial signed, “Swiss made“.

 Inspecting the watch